-I take extensive notes throughout the year and enter it into a spreadsheet which gives me a lot of information about the queens in my operation.
-Things like swarming, winter survival, natural disease resistance, brood production, wasp defense, honey production, and other aspects of queen performance.
-Although all aspects of queen performance is considered, I focus mostly on rapid buildup and winter survival.
+I take extensive records throughout the year and enter them into a spreadsheet which gives me a lot of information about the queens in my operation.
+Information is collected about swarming, winter survival, natural disease resistance, brood production, wasp defense, honey production, and other aspects of queen performance.
+Although all aspects of queen performance are considered, I focus mostly on rapid buildup and winter survival.
 Click here for more details.

-I will give a complete refund if you change your mind about an order prior to February 15th.
-After that time I would give a 75% refund and keep a 25% non refundable deposit.
+You will receive a full refund if you change your mind about an order prior to February 15th.
+After that date the 33% deposit becomes non-refundable.

 Island Bees has an inspection by the provincial apiarist once a month during spring and summer to assure that the bees that you get have a less than one percent varroa mite infection rate.
-They also check for brood disease and other problems when inspecting.
+They are also inspected for other diseases at the same time.

 You will be asked to pay via PayPal on the checkout page but you do not have to have a PayPal account or any knowledge of PayPal because you will be given an option to pay with your credit card.
 If you have a large order or prefer not to use a credit card for some other reason, you can contact me to discuss payment options like an e-transfer.

 Bees and queens are considered livestock and are tax exempt.